pyroll-project/pyroll-integral-thermal/README.md

-# PyRoll Integral Thermal Model
+# PyRolL Integral Thermal Model

-Plugin for PyRoll providing an integral approach for thermal modelling.
+Plugin for PyRolL providing an integral approach for thermal modelling.

 ## Documentation